 Indeed, it may sometimes be an individual right that makes the case for a group right.
 We might argue, for example, that some of the goods to which individuals have rights depend for their realisation upon the health of the communities and cultures to which those individuals belong, so that there is a case for individuals sharing in group rights because those rights serve their individual rights or their individual freedom (Jacobs 1991; Kymlicka 1989, 1995; Wellman 1999).
 Or we might argue that individuals have equal rights to the conditions of self-development, that individual self-development requires common or joint activity, and that that makes the case for group rights to the conditions necessary for that common or joint activity (Gould 2001).
 Or, again, we might hold that amongst the range of options required for individual autonomy are joint options, options to pursue ends that require co-ordinated activity with other members of one's group; that too may justify group rights, such as the right of a group to control its own affairs (Wall 2007).
 The claim here might be either that a group right is conducive to, or, more strongly, that it is essential for, the realisation of an individual right.

 In seeking to reconcile group rights and individual rights, can we go still further and incorporate group rights within human rights?
 The preambles to the UN's Covenants on Civil and Political Rights (1966) and on Economic, Social and Cultural Rights (1966) characterise the rights set out in each Covenant as human rights.
 The first articles of both Covenants ascribe to all “peoples” the right of self-determination, the right freely to dispose of their natural wealth and resources, and the right not to be deprived of their means of subsistence.
 Rights of peoples would seem to be group rights and yet they also figure in the UN Covenants as human rights.
 In addition, as human rights have been given an increasingly inclusive content, an idea of a “third generation” of human rights has emerged.
 Political and civil rights constituted the first generation and socio-economic rights the second; both sorts of right focused on individuals as their bearers.
-Third generation or ‘solidarity’ human rights include rights to goods such as development, peace, a healthy environment, communication, humanitarian assistance, and a share in the common heritage of mankind.
+Third generation or “solidarity” human rights include rights to goods such as development, peace, a healthy environment, communication, humanitarian assistance, and a share in the common heritage of mankind.
 They are rights to goods that are collective in nature and rights that are often more intelligibly borne by groups than by individuals.
-Another area in which the issue of collective human rights has arisen is that of the rights of indigenous peoples (sometimes described as a “fourth generation” of human rights).
+Collective rights are also prominent in the rights attributed to indigenous peoples (sometimes described as a “fourth generation” of human rights).
 A large proportion of the rights set out in the UN's Declaration of the Rights of Indigenous Peoples, 2007, are collective rights.
 They include the right of indigenous peoples to self-determination (art.3) and other rights stemming from that general right, such as the right to “maintain and strengthen their distinct political, legal, economic, social and cultural institutions” (art.5), the right that their culture shall not be destroyed (art.8), the right not to be forcibly removed from their lands and territories (art.10), and the right to practise and revitalize their cultural traditions and customs (art.11).
 In UN parlance, the Declaration is a “human rights instrument” and commentators commonly conceive the rights it enunciates as human rights (see, e.g., Allen and Xanthaki 2011).

 If we return to the distinction between corporate and collective rights, group rights have a greater affinity with human rights if we conceive them according to the collective model.
 On the corporate conception, a group right is a right held by a corporate entity, which immediately makes it other than a human right since its holder is that corporate entity.
 On the collective conception, a right is held jointly by a set of individuals.
 To qualify as a human right, a collective right would have to be universal to human beings but, if we suppose that politically every human individual belongs to a people and has an interest in that people's being self-determining, we might hold that all human beings enjoy a right to collective self-determination.
-All have that right, but each will hold it only jointly with other members of his or her people (Jones 1999b).
+All have that right, but each will hold it only jointly with other members of his or her people (Jones 1999b, 2016).
 However, the group rights that can satisfy this test of universality will be limited in number.
-Assertions of group rights are often stimulated by “difference” rather than uniformity—by features, ways of life or commitments that significantly differentiate one group from another rather than by characteristics that all human beings share (e.g. Addis 1992; Galenkamp 1993; Ingram 2000; Young 1990).
+Assertions of group rights are often stimulated by “difference” rather than uniformity—by features, ways of life or commitments that significantly differentiate one group from another rather than by characteristics that all human beings share (e.g. Addis 1992; Galenkamp 1993; Ingram 2000; Jovanović 2012, 188–195; Young 1990).
 Of course, it may be that group rights that provide for group differences, such as differences in culture, will themselves derive from more basic rights that are universal in scope—just as rights to practise different faiths can derive from a universal right of freedom of religion.
-Uniform rights need not prescribe uniform lives.
+Uniform rights need not make for uniform lives.
 But it is unnecessary to contrive a fit between group rights and human rights where one is not comfortable.
 Because the language of human rights has become the lingua franca of international standard setting, there has been an unfortunate tendency to present every significant international standard in that language.
 Many individually-held rights are not human rights but are still rights and still matter.
-We do not have to reinvent group rights as human rights for groups to have rights or for their rights to be morally significant.
+Similarly, groups can have rights and their rights can matter, even if those rights are not human rights.

 - Addis, Adeno, 1992, “Individualism, Communitarianism and the Rights of Ethnic Minorities”, Notre Dame Law Review, 67 (3): 615–676.